Jim Piddock: Stage career

 "I spent the first few years of my career pretty much doing nothing but stage work.
 I started in rep companies in England then did a one-man show in the US which led very quickly to doing several Broadway shows.
 I got very lucky early on.
 They were fun shows to do.
 I was in the first ever production of Noises Off in America and my first ever job in New York was being directed by and appearing with George C. Scott."

 After moving to Los Angeles, Piddock became an artistic associate at the Los Angeles Theatre Center, where he appeared in Diary of a Hunger Strike alongside Colm Meaney, the role of Jack Worthing in The Importance of Being Earnest, the classic British 1960's revue Beyond the Fringe, and Mick in Harold Pinter's The Caretaker (play), for which he won a Los Angeles Drama Desk award (1988) for Best Actor.
 The same year, he also won a Drama Desk award for his performance opposite Jean Smart in How the Other Half Loves at the Tiffany Theater in West Hollywood.

 In November 2007, he cemented his reputation as one of the UK's most renowned comedy actors when he appeared at the Ricardo Montalbán Theatre in Hollywood, starring in a production of What About Dick? alongside an all British expat cast, including Billy Connolly, Tim Curry, Eric Idle, Eddie Izzard, Jane Leeves, Emily Mortimer and Tracey Ullman.
 When the play officially premiered in 2012, with the addition of Russell Brand, he was again in the cast.
-He also appeared in 2009 at the Montalban Theatre and on Broadway in An Evening Without Monty Python.
+Piddock also worked with Eric Idle in 2009 on An Evening Without Monty Python, a 40 year anniversary tribute to Monty Python's Flying Circus, which he starred in with Alan Tudyk, Jane Leeves, Rick Holmes, and Jeff B. Davis.
+The show played at the Ricardo Montalban Theatre in Los Angeles and then on Broadway at The Town Hall.